 The Sicilian Defense (1.e4 c5) is the most popular and highest-scoring response to 1.e4 at every level from club player to world champion.
-According to FireChess's analysis of 1.5 million games, it's the second most common defense after the Caro-Kann — and it produces more decisive results than any other opening.
+According to FireChess's analysis of 1.5 million games, it's the second most common defense after the Caro-Kann Defense guide β and it produces more decisive results than any other opening.
+If you've been playing 1...e5 and want more dynamic positions, or if you're curious about our other opening guides, the Sicilian is where asymmetrical chess really begins.

 But here's the problem most beginners face: every Sicilian guide throws twenty variations at you and says "learn them all."
 You don't need to learn them all.
 You need two or three concrete lines that are sound, fun to play, and won't require memorizing 20-move book sequences.